davila7/AgentsArticlesCreator/README.md

 # CodeGPT Blog Post Generator

-This Streamlit application provides an interface to generate technical blog articles about AI agents available in the CodeGPT marketplace.
+This Streamlit application provides an interface to generate technical blog articles about AI agents available in the CodeGPT.
 It uses the CodeGPT API to fetch agent information and generate article content based on a detailed prompt.

 ## Installation